-If you’re steaming some zucchini or pumpkin for dinner, you might wonder if it’s safe to feed squash to your dog.
-Can dogs eat squash or is it toxic?
+If you’re cooking some zucchini or pumpkin for dinner, you might wonder if it’s safe to feed squash to your dog.
 The answer is yes!
 Dogs can eat squash and in fact, the vegetable (technically a fruit) has a number of health benefits for dogs, and it’s a smart staple for a dog’s balanced diet.

-Squash is high in fiber, low in calories, and packed with vitamins and nutrients that are great for dog’s long-term health.
-In The Natural Pet Food Cookbook, Wendy Nan Rees and Kevin Schlanger, DVM, say that squash “has lots of beta carotene and vitamin A…Plus, it’s naturally sweet which dogs love.
-Many kinds of squash are also rich in potassium, which helps to maintain electrolyte balance.
+In the Natural Pet Food Cookbook, Wendy Nan Rees and Kevin Schlanger, DVM, say that squash “has lots of beta carotene and vitamin A…Plus, it’s naturally sweet which dogs love.
+Many kinds of squash are also rich in potassium, which helps to maintain electrolyte balance.”
 Ollie includes freshly cooked squash in a number of its recipes so that dogs can reap these excellent health benefits.

 Dogs can eat all different sorts of squash.
 Here are some of the benefits of the most common varieties you might find in the grocery store.